Financial-Times/o-table/README.md

 </table>
 ```

-Note: `data-o-table-order` has been deprecated in favour of `data-o-table-sort-value` to specify a sort value.

 ##### Custom sort (imperative)

 Rather than specify `data-o-table-sort-value` [declaratively](#custom-sort-declarative), a formatter function may be provided client-side to generate sort values for a given data type.